tytydraco/yessleep/out/Im_a_security_guard_at_a_failing_mall_and_I_just_found_something_awful_in_the_basement.md

 I had had just about enough of this and walked up behind the man to detain him but he spun around with the quickness of a gazelle, startling me.

 “I THINK NOT!”
 He exclaimed, jumping away from me.
 “I am a warlock of the highest caliber!
-I have been protecting this realm since before you were but a twinkle in your fathers eye.”
+I have been protecting this realm before you were a twinkle in your fathers eye.”

 “Look, this doesn’t have to be difficult, I just need you to go and we can put this all behind us.”